 One growing trend is the number of agreements whereby Chinese news outlets provide content to the media.
 The trend involves hooking up with European print media through paid supplements.
 Thus the China Daily, the official English-language Chinese Communist Party newspaper, gets its "China Watch" placed in newspapers all over the world.
-Among publications concerned in Europe: Le Soir and De Standaard in Belgium, Zemia in Bulgaria, Le Figaro in France, Handelsblatt in Germany, El Pais in Spain, and the Daily Telegraph in the UK.
+Publications in Europe participating in this include Le Soir and De Standaard in Belgium, Zemia in Bulgaria, Le Figaro in France, Handelsblatt in Germany, El Pais in Spain, and the Daily Telegraph in the UK.
 In the case of El Pais, the agreement seems to have coincided with reopening access to the paper's website for internet users in China.
-There are also agreements in place where the Xinhua news agency acts as a news provider - as other press agencies would do - and these are more confusing because the origin of the content is less visible, if it is visible at all.
+There are also agreements in place where the Xinhua news agency acts as a news provider, as other press agencies would do.
+But these are more confusing because the origin of the content is less visible, if it is visible at all.
 In Greece, the Athens Press Agency has a content agreement with Xinhua, while the Maltese National Broadcaster has one with CGTN (the successor name to CCTV).
 At a recent Silk Road Forum hosted by the Athens-Macedonian News Agency, a number of news agencies and press outlets pledged mutual cooperation including news coverage and staff exchanges; the organisations hailed from CEE, Balkans, and Mediterranean counties, as well as Turkey and Russia.
 Other, unsuccessful, offers are known to have been proposed.
 The sums involved in these agreements are not made public, and it is of course striking that at the same time some prominent European publications such as Le Monde or Deutsche Welle are inaccessible in China.
 The recent withdrawal of a Chinese film from the Annecy animated film festival in France shows that "official pressures" can extend to soft power products.
 This contrasts with Chinese efforts to promote its soft power with blockbusters such as The Great Wall (2016) or Wolf Warriors II (2017).

 More often than straightforward criticism of China, it seems to be the publication of news about leaders' families and their financial activities that motivates bans on Western media inside China.
 These come and go, and the logic of censorship sometimes seems balanced by other considerations, such as an influential business audience.
 Thus, the Financial Times, now owned by Japan's Nikkei Group, regularly covers the financial dealings of top Chinese firms and leading families, yet it has a mostly unblocked Chinese edition with 1.7 million online readers.
 But other Chinese language foreign websites are often blocked.
-More generally, as one corporate poll reveals, 98 percent of foreign correspondents in China judge their working conditions to be suboptimal, and 57 percent report incidents of harassment.
+More generally, as one corporate poll reveals, 98 percent of foreign correspondents in China judge their working conditions to be suboptimal, and 57 percent report incidents of harassment."

 The issue also exists at in publishing.
 Today, the Chinese market pays royalties - and these can be considerable for publishers of educational and scientific material.
 Self-censorship of books to be translated in Chinese is not uncommon.
-In August 2017, the world's Sinology community was rocked by a Cambridge University Press decision to agree to censorship of more than 300 China Quarterly articles from the Chinese website for its publications.
+In August 2017, the world's sinology community was rocked by a Cambridge University Press decision to agree to censorship of more than 300 China Quarterly articles from the Chinese website for its publications.
 CUP later relented, but it has emerged that other publishing houses had faced similar requests.
-In essence, there is a cost to access the Chinese market, and it is not only a matter of local partnership, but also of submitting to local political conditions, as major American social media providers have learned: Yahoo, for example, censors the results of its search engine on China-based web enquiries, and Google remains blocked.
+In essence, there is a cost to accessing the Chinese market, and it is not only a matter of local partnership, but also of submitting to local